Bla-Agency/restaurant-native-app/README.md

 3. Ensure all dependencies are installed
 4. Test on physical device if emulator fails

-### Backend Troubleshooting
+### API Verification
-If experiencing issues with restaurant editing or missing comment names:
+To ensure full app functionality (editing and comments):
-1. Verify backend API endpoints are properly implemented
+1. Verify API endpoints are reachable from your network environment.
-2. Check API response structure matches expected format
+2. Check that the provided `.env` variables match the backend configuration.
-3. Ensure authentication headers are properly sent
+3. Ensure authentication headers are active in your test session.
-4. Test API endpoints directly (e.g., using Postman) to confirm functionality
+4. Use tools like Postman to verify individual endpoint responses if needed.

 ## Version Information
 - React Native: 0.74.x (via Expo SDK 50+)